 - Heat Oil: Heat vegetable oil to 350°F in a large pot.
 Remove the chicken from the marinade and slide it into the hot oil.

-- Cook Chicken: Fry the chicken, flipping it over once, until it’s golden brown and cooked through.
+- Cook Chicken: Heat the oil and fry the chicken, flipping it over once, until it’s golden brown and cooked through.
 Remove the chicken from the heat and drain it on a plate lined with paper towels.

 - Add Sauce & Stir-Fry: Continue to cook for a few seconds, then add the chicken stock sauce.
-Bring it to a boil and cook, stirring constantly, until the sauce thickens, about 1 minute.
+Bring it to a boil and cook, stirring constantly, until the sauce thickens.
 Remove the broccoli mixture from the heat.

-- Assemble & Enjoy!
-Arrange the cooked chicken on a platter and pour the sauce over it.
-Serve your Chinese chicken and broccoli over rice and garnish it with sesame seeds and/or more green onions.
+- Assemble: Arrange the cooked chicken on a platter and pour the sauce over it.
+Serve the chicken and broccoli over rice and garnish it with sesame seeds and/or more green onions.

 Tips for Success